loganmcbroom/loganmcbroom.github.io/docs/Novel Approaches/Common Ideas.md

 ### It's a magic eye puzzle
 We have all tried it at least once.
 There isn't any serious documentation on this idea, so it is open to testing.

-### Use a Polybius square
-Check out the cryptography section to start learning about why it's not that.

 ### The earthquake spell has a hint
 This has been researched quite a lot!
 Information can be found [here](https://loganmcbroom.github.io/docs/Connected%20Puzzles/Earthquake%20Spell.html).